richTheCreator/Elevated-Trading-LLC/src/pages/products/delta-8-gummies/index.md

 details:
   info: []
 ---
-Our wholesale Delta 8 gummies are vegan, non-GMO, and gluten free.
+Our wholesale Delta 8 gummies are non-GMO and gluten free.
 Elevated Trading's wholesale Delta 8 THC gummies are the best tasting Delta 8 gummies on the market!
 We ensure that all of the ingredients that go into our wholesale Delta 8 gummies are of the highest quality.
-These wholesale Delta 8 gummies are not only infused with top quality Delta 8 distillate, but they taste great as well.
+These wholesale Delta 8 gummies are infused with top quality Delta 8 distillate, and they taste great!
 There is no "hempy" flavor in any of our wholesale Delta 8 products and these wholesale Delta 8 gummies will have your customers coming back for more!
 Each gummy contains a true 25mg dose.

+Available in the following flavors:

+* Kiwi Grapefruit

+  Strawberry

+  Pomegranate

+  Mango Passion Fruit

+  Birthday Cake